Login With Certificate

 Most macOS and Linux distributions come with OpenSSL pre-installed.
 This method creates a standard RSA key pair.

-# Step 1: Generate the Key and Cert
+# 2. Generate the Key and Certificate using the variables

 This guide walks you through the process of uploading a certificate to an Azure App Registration for authentication purposes.